What You Need To Know About Implantation Bleeding - Baby Chick

 Share

 When you and your partner are trying to conceive, bleeding is typically the last thing you want to see.
 However, sometimes it’s a good sign that you may be pregnant!
-It’s called implantation bleeding and can occur approximately 10-14 days after conception.1 Of course, most women who experience implantation bleeding feel concerned that there is any bleeding at all!
-So, here are some common questions, and answers, to help you feel more aware and informed about implantation bleeding.
+It’s called implantation bleeding and can occur approximately 10-14 days after conception.1 Of course, most women who experience implantation bleeding feel concerned that there’s any bleeding at all!
+So, let’s explore some common questions about implantation bleeding to help you feel more aware and informed about it.

-Short answer: The embryo implants into your uterus, establishing the pregnancy, but it can also cause a little bleeding.
+Here’s the short answer: The embryo implants into your uterus, establishing the pregnancy, but it can also cause a little bleeding.1,2

-If you are actively trying to conceive, you are likely tracking and counting the days of your cycles.
-Most pregnancies achieve fertilization or conception (when the egg and sperm come together to form the embryo) in the 2 days before or on the day of ovulation, which occurs around day 14 on average.
-After ovulation, your body begins preparing the lining of your uterus to be strong enough to support a pregnancy.
-If fertilization occurs, a small cyst on the ovary called the corpus luteum begins secreting progesterone and estrogen.
-This stimulates the uterine lining to thicken by forming glands and blood vessels.
+If you’re actively trying to conceive, you’re likely tracking and counting the days of your cycles.
+Most pregnancies achieve fertilization or conception (when the egg and sperm come together to form the embryo) two days before or on the day of ovulation, which occurs around day 14 on average.2,3,4 After ovulation, your body begins preparing the lining of your uterus to be strong enough to support a pregnancy.5 If fertilization occurs, a small cyst on the ovary called the corpus luteum begins secreting progesterone and estrogen.5,6 This stimulates the uterine lining to thicken by forming glands and blood vessels.2,5

 Insemination.
 Genetics background.
 3D Render

 The timing and character of the bleeding can help you distinguish between your period and implantation bleeding.
-Implantation typically happens 10-14 days after ovulation and conception, which is about a week earlier than your expected period.
-The bleeding you may experience at implantation is typically only a small amount of light bleeding – perhaps even only pinkish, red, or brown discharge or spotting.
-If it is heavy bleeding, it is more likely to be your cycle.
-You may also begin to experience some pregnancy symptoms at this point, including breast tenderness, fatigue, and nausea.
-Unfortunately, these symptoms are very similar to premenstrual symptoms, so monitoring for these symptoms can be confusing.
+Implantation typically happens 10-14 days after ovulation and conception, about a week earlier than your expected period.1 The bleeding you may experience at implantation is typically only a small amount of light bleeding — perhaps even only pinkish, red, or brown discharge or spotting.1,2,11 If it’s heavy bleeding, it’s more likely to be your cycle.2,9 You may also begin to experience some pregnancy symptoms at this point, including breast tenderness, fatigue, and nausea.2 Unfortunately, these symptoms are very similar to premenstrual symptoms, so monitoring for these symptoms can be confusing.2,12

 Although these are all great signs to look for, the only way to know is to wait a few more days to see if your urine pregnancy test will become positive.
-At the time implantation bleeding occurs, your pregnancy test will still be negative.
+At the time that implantation bleeding occurs, your pregnancy test will still be negative.13

 Cropped shot of an unrecognizable woman taking a pregnancy test at home.

-Don’t worry, you may still be pregnant.
+Don’t worry, you may still be pregnant!
 Not everyone will experience implantation bleeding, even with a successful pregnancy.
-Sometimes it may not occur at all, or in other cases, the bleeding can be so minimal you may not even notice it.
-If you miss your period, take a urine pregnancy test and contact your provider to establish early prenatal care.
+Sometimes, it may not occur at all, or in other cases, the bleeding can be so minimal you may not even notice it.1 If you miss your period, take a urine pregnancy test and contact your provider to establish early prenatal care.

-Having some light cramping at the beginning of pregnancy is very common.
-However, pain can also be a warning sign that something else is happening.
-If the abdominal pain and cramping are severe or if the pain is sharp, stabbing, or lateralized to one side of your body, consult your provider as soon as possible.
-Pain + bleeding + a positive pregnancy test can indicate an ectopic pregnancy (a pregnancy located outside of the uterus) and, in some cases, can be an emergency.
-Your provider will perform a transvaginal ultrasound and blood work to evaluate the location and gestational age of the pregnancy.
+Light cramping at the beginning of pregnancy is very common.14 However, pain can also be a warning sign that something else is happening.
+If the abdominal pain and cramping are severe or if the pain is sharp, stabbing, or lateralized to one side of your body, consult your provider as soon as possible.2,13 Pain + bleeding + a positive pregnancy test can indicate an ectopic pregnancy (a pregnancy located outside of the uterus) and, in some cases, can be an emergency.2,13,15,16 Your provider will perform a transvaginal ultrasound and blood work to evaluate the location and gestational age of the pregnancy.16

 A gynecologist sets up an ultrasound machine to diagnose a patient who is lying on a couch.
 A transvaginal ultrasound scanner of the internal organs of the pelvis.
 Female health concept.

-In summary, bleeding after conception isn’t always a bad sign!
-It is important to be aware of your body, the timing of your cycles, and any pains and symptoms you may be experiencing when you are trying to conceive.
-Establishing care early in your pregnancy is important so your provider can perform testing to ensure all is well with your pregnancy and help prevent complications.
+Bleeding after conception isn’t always a bad sign!
+It’s important to be aware of your body, the timing of your cycles, and any pains and symptoms you may be experiencing when you’re trying to conceive.
+Establishing care early in your pregnancy is essential so your provider can perform testing to ensure all is well with your pregnancy and help prevent any complications.

 Share